jamesmoore/chatgpt-export/README.md

 Options:
-  -?, -h, --help                Show help and usage information --version                     Show version information -s, --source (REQUIRED)       The source directory containing the unzipped ChatGTP exported files.
+  -?, -h, --help                Show help and usage information --version                     Show version information -s, --source (REQUIRED)       The source directory/directories containing the unzipped ChatGTP exported files.
-                                Must contain a conversations.json.
+                                Must contain at least one conversations.json, in the folder or one of its subfolders.
+                                You can specify a parent directory containing multiple exports.
-                                You can specify multiple source directories (eg, -s dir1 -s dir2), and they will be processed in sequence.
+                                You can also specify multiple source directories (eg, -s dir1 -s dir2), and they will be processed in sequence.
   -d, --destination (REQUIRED)  The the destination directory where markdown files and assets are to be created.
   -j, --json                    Export to json files. [default: False] -m, --markdown                Export to markdown files. [default: True]